-For information on the verdicts in the Engle Progeny cases that have been tried and remain pending as of December 31, 2022, in which verdicts have been returned against RJR Tobacco, Lorillard Tobacco or B&W, or all three, see the Engle Progeny cases charts at "- Engle and Engle Progeny Cases" below.
-The following chart reflects the verdicts in the non-Engle Progeny smoking and health cases, health-care cost recovery cases or Filter Cases that have been tried, remain pending as of December 31, 2022 or that were resolved in 2022, where verdicts were returned against RJR Tobacco, B&W or Lorillard Tobacco, or all three.
+For information on the verdicts in the Engle Progeny cases that have been tried and remain pending as of December 31, 2023, in which verdicts have been returned against RJR Tobacco, Lorillard Tobacco or B&W, or all three, see the Engle Progeny cases charts at "- Engle and Engle Progeny Cases" below.
+The following chart reflects the verdicts in the non-Engle Progeny smoking and health cases, health-care cost recovery cases or Filter Cases that have been tried, remain pending as of December 31, 2023 or that were resolved in 2023, where verdicts were returned against RJR Tobacco, B&W, Lorillard Tobacco, or SFNTC, or all four.

 Date of Verdict Case Name/Type Jurisdiction Verdict Status August 17, 2006 United States v.
 Philip Morris USA, Inc. [Governmental Health-Care Cost Recovery] U.S. District Court, District of Columbia, (Washington, D.C.)
 RJR Tobacco, B&W and Lorillard Tobacco were found liable for civil RICO claims; were enjoined from using certain brand descriptors and from making certain misrepresentations; and were ordered to make corrective communications on five subjects, including smoking and health and addiction, to reimburse the U.S. Department of Justice appropriate costs associated with the lawsuit, and to maintain document web sites.
 Compelled public statements began appearing in US newspapers on November 27, 2017 and ran serially over four months.
 They began appearing on national US broadcast television networks on November 27, 2017 and ran several times per week for one year.
 The statements also began appearing on RJR Tobacco websites on June 18, 2018 and first appeared on package onserts beginning in November 2018 (the onserts were distributed periodically through 2020).
-On December 6, 2022, the district court entered a consent order requiring the tobacco company defendants to have the compelled public statements displayed in all participating retailer locations from October 1, 2023 through June 30, 2025.
-August 23, 2018 Brown v.
-R. J. Reynolds Tobacco Co.
-[Individual] Superior Court, Division of St. Thomas and St. John, Virgin Islands \$70 million in compensatory damages; 70% of fault assigned to Lorillard; \$12.3 million in punitive damages.
-Comparative fault did not apply to the final judgment.
-Final judgment was entered on December 12, 2018; post-trial motions were not ruled on by May 10, 2019 (local rules deemed them denied); RJR Tobacco filed a notice of appeal to the VI Supreme Court on June 6, 2019; RJR Tobacco moved to consolidate the appeal with the appeal in Gerald, described below, which was granted; oral argument occurred on December 8, 2020; on July 7, 2022, the Virgin Islands Supreme Court affirmed the \$12.3 million punitive damages award, vacated the \$70 million compensatory damages award, remanded the case for a new trial on compensatory damages, and vacated the award of prejudgment interest.
-RJR Tobacco paid approximately \$17.7 million in satisfaction of the judgment on December 7, 2022.

-Date of Verdict Case Name/Type Jurisdiction Verdict Status August 24, 2018 Gerald v.
-R. J. Reynolds Tobacco Co.
-[Individual] Superior Court, Division of St. Thomas and St. John, Virgin Islands \$1 million in compensatory damages; 60% of fault assigned to Lorillard; \$30 million in punitive damages.
-Comparative fault did not apply to the final judgment.
-Final judgment was entered on December 12, 2018; post-trial motions were not ruled on by May 10, 2019 (local rules deemed them denied); RJR Tobacco filed a notice of appeal to the VI Supreme Court on June 6, 2019; RJR Tobacco moved to consolidate the appeal with the appeal in Brown, described above, which was granted; oral argument occurred on December 8, 2020; on July 7, 2022, the Virgin Islands Supreme Court affirmed the \$1 million compensatory damages award, reduced the punitive damages award from \$30 million to \$14.4 million, and vacated the award of prejudgment interest.
-RJR Tobacco paid approximately \$17.7 million in satisfaction of the judgment on August 10, 2022.
+On December 6, 2022, the district court entered a consent order requiring the tobacco company defendants to have the compelled public statements posted at retail point of sale.
+Installation of the statements began in July 2023, and the statements will remain in stores through June 2025.
 March 28, 2019 Coates v.
 R. J. Reynolds Tobacco Co.
-[Individual] Circuit Court, Orange County, Florida (Orlando, FL) \$300,000 in compensatory damages; 50% of fault assigned to RJR Tobacco; \$16 million in punitive damages Final judgment on August 10, 2022.
-Final judgment was entered against RJR Tobacco in the amount of \$150,000 in compensatory damages and \$16 million in punitive damages on July 25, 2019; on October 23, 2020, the Fifth DCA reversed the plaintiff's \$16 million punitive award as excessive in light of the \$150,000 compensatory award and remanded the case to the trial court for remittitur or new trial on punitive damages; on January 7, 2021, the Fifth District Court of Appeal denied the plaintiff's motion for rehearing but granted the plaintiff's motion for certification to the Florida Supreme Court.
-On February 5, 2021, the plaintiff filed a notice to invoke the discretionary jurisdiction of the Florida Supreme Court accepted jurisdiction of the case on July 8, 2021.
+[Individual] Circuit Court, Orange County, Florida (Orlando, FL) \$300,000 in compensatory damages; 50% of fault assigned to RJR Tobacco; \$16 million in punitive damages Final judgment was entered against RJR Tobacco in the amount of \$150,000 in compensatory damages and \$16 million in punitive damages on July 25, 2019; on October 23, 2020, the Fifth DCA reversed the plaintiff's \$16 million punitive award as excessive in light of the \$150,000 compensatory award and remanded the case to the trial court for remittitur or new trial on punitive damages; on January 7, 2021, the Fifth District Court of Appeal denied the plaintiff's motion for rehearing but granted the plaintiff's motion for certification to the Florida Supreme Court.
+On February 5, 2021, the plaintiff filed a notice to invoke the discretionary jurisdiction of the Florida Supreme Court.
+The Florida Supreme Court accepted jurisdiction of the case on July 8, 2021.
 On January 5, 2023, the Florida Supreme Court held that under Florida law a punitive damages award is impermissible if it does not have a reasonable relationship to the compensatory damages award in the case.
-As a result, the punitive damages award was reversed.
+As a